flippipe/flippipe.github.io/content/posts/2021-12-30-drawio-auto-generate-images.md

 Electron apps are made to be used in a graphical environment, not to be used in a script.

-But fortunately, someone use CICD process to test their electron app, and already add that [problem](https://webuild.envato.com/blog/running-headless-javascript-testing-with-electron-on-any-ci-server/)
+But fortunately, someone use CICD process to test their electron app already have that [problem](https://webuild.envato.com/blog/running-headless-javascript-testing-with-electron-on-any-ci-server/) solved.

-Meanwhile, while the [feature](https://github.com/electron/electron/issues/228) request in electron is not done, we have an option to create a [Xvfb](https://www.x.org/releases/X11R7.6/doc/man/man1/Xvfb.1.xhtml#heading6)
+Meanwhile, [feature](https://github.com/electron/electron/issues/228) request in electron is not done, we have an option to create a [Xvfb](https://www.x.org/releases/X11R7.6/doc/man/man1/Xvfb.1.xhtml#heading6)

 # Solution